kperrine/minutesynth/docs/intro.md

 As in the README...

 This is a small-scale front-end for working with the WebAudio library found in modern web browsers.
 The motivation for creating this was to leverage the powerful features of WebAudio in a form that was more compact than WebAudio itself could offer, and to add extra bits of functionality.
-It was used by Neurolyte in a couple of 64K JavaScript demo projects.
+It was used by Neuralyte in a couple of 64K JavaScript demo projects.
 The pluggable design was helpful for tinkering with sounds in the repo's lab.html at the barest minimum of overhead.
 The library's terseness helped in whipping up code quickly and estimating final code size.
 After minifying, it was remarkably small.

 ## Modules